kesla/run-concurrent/README.md

 ##### arguments

+- `limit` - The maximum number of tasks to run at any time.
 - `tasks` - An array or object containing functions to run.
 Each function is passed a `callback(err, result)` which it must call on completion with an error `err` (which can be `null`) and an optional `result` value.